James Harris (North Carolina politician): Legislative tenure

 In July 1868, Harris supported a resolution calling upon the federal government to supply troops for security in the state to dissuade political violence.
 Initially wary of the cost of a state force, by the following month he supported the creation of a new state militia.
+Growing Ku Klux Klan violence against blacks and Republicans led to the introduction of a new militia bill in the legislature in late 1869.
+Known as the Shoffner Act, it allowed the governor to declare a state of insurrection and deploy the militia to secure order.
+In January 1870, Harris gave a speech in support the bill, denouncing the murder of black men who had supported education and the Republican Party.

 He was president of the National Convention of Colored Men in 1869.
 The same year, he pressed for ratification of a new education bill after the state public school fund had been depleted.
 He was a member of the North Carolina House of Representatives (1868–1870, and 1883) and of the North Carolina Senate (1872–1874).

-He served as a Raleigh alderman, president of the State Equal Rights League, and vice president of the Union League.
+During the 1883 session, Harris was appointed to the House's Committee on the Deaf, dumb, and Blind Asylum and the Committee on Internal Improvements and Railroads.

 He lobbied for legislation for equal rights for blacks, by chairing a delegation that met with U.S. President Ulysses S. Grant and presented a memorial to him.
 He was the National Black Convention's vice president in 1877.

 Harris lost two races for the United States House of Representatives, the first by a slim margin in 1870 to Sion H. Rogers.
 Harris served as a member of the United States Electoral College in 1872, voting for Ulysses S. Grant.

+At the North Carolina Republican State Convention in 1872, Harris served as its temporary chairman until Samuel F. Phillips was elected permanent chairman.